ctsrc/mdrun/README.md

 [![Crates.io](https://img.shields.io/crates/v/mdrun.svg)](https://crates.io/crates/mdrun) [![Docs.rs](https://docs.rs/mdrun/badge.svg)](https://docs.rs/mdrun/)

-Markdown and CommonMark notebook shell command runner for up-to-date documentation of your sofware
+Runs command-line pipelines embedded in Markdown and CommonMark documents.

+Keeps the output of shell commands in your README.md and other documents up to date.

+Automatically rewrites the table of contents for your README.

+Usable as an alternative to IPython notebooks.

+Vaguely reminiscient of Knuth's computer programming system "Web" with its programs TANGLE and WEAVE, but at the same time not.

 ## Work in progress